-Downloading and installing the Apple Watch screensaver for OS X is easy – just head over to the developer’s website and follow these steps:
+Downloading and installing the Apple Watch screen savers on your Mac is easy – just head over to the developer’s website and follow these steps:

-Step 1: Scroll down and hit the big orange download button.
+Step 1: Scroll down and hit the big colored download button.

 Step 2: Save the .zip file when prompted.